epolyakova9213/test/README.md

 4. Of all the possible approaches to implementing such a game, I chose SVG for the following reasons:
    - z-index control suitable for the given task;
    - DOM events;
-   - good speed.
+   - good enough speed.

    As a result of the implementation, I think that drawing on canvas would be more productive.
 Unfortunately, there was not enough time to implement it.
 5. When implementing the communication form, I used my own developments, which were written a year ago.
 They are suitable for implementation in a simple form, but overall they look dubious.
-I would rewrite it with pleasure, but the task has already been delayed.
+I would rewrite it with pleasure, but the task has already taken a long time.

 A more detailed analysis can be found in the comments.